-For an in-depth examination of this topic, see Interpretation Note No. 33 (Issue 3) "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements" dated 4 February 2014.
+For an in-depth examination of this topic, see Interpretation Note No. 33 (Issue 4) dated 22 July 2014 "Assessed Losses: Companies: The 'Trade' and 'Income from Trade' Requirements".
 18

 It is not a prerequisite for income to have been earned before a trade can be said to have commenced.
 South African courts have consistently drawn a distinction between the "trade" requirement and the "income from trade" requirements in section 20.
 19